Skip to main content

 The EU Aquaculture Assistance Mechanism (AAM) aims to support the Member States, the aquaculture industry, and other relevant stakeholders, in the implementation of the 2021-2030 Strategic Guidelines for a more sustainable and competitive EU aquaculture, through the provision of logistic, administrative, and technical assistance, as well as a one-stop-shop for knowledge and practices about sustainable aquaculture in the EU.

-The consortium is coordinated by NTT DATA, Aristotle University of Thessaloniki (AUTH), SCOPE -Intrasoft, the European Aquaculture Society EAS and the European Aquaculture Technology and Innovation Platform (EATIP).
-The Service Contract started in June 2022 and will run until May 2024.
+The Assistance Mechanism is part of a Service Contract jointly managed by the European Climate, Infrastructure and Environment Executive Agency (CINEA) and DG MARE.
+The consortium is coordinated by NTT DATA, Poseidon, SCOPE - Netcompany, the European Aquaculture Society (EAS) and the European Aquaculture Technology and Innovation Platform (EATIP).
+The Service Contract started in July 2024 and will run until June 2026.

 Goals